-Before gaining his degrees in dance and choreography Tomaz studied electronic engeneering and worked professionally as a dancer in Gledalisce Koper (Katja Pegan, Sinisa Bukinac).
+Before gaining his degrees in dance and choreography Tomaz studied electrical engineering and worked professionally as a dancer in Gledalisce Koper (Katja Pegan, Sinisa Bukinac).
 In 2003 he moved to Salzburg to study dance performance at SEAD (Salzburg Experimental Academy of Dance).
-Tomaz has visited the I.CI - Centre choreographique National de Montpellier twice (2013, and 2015), granted with scholarship (danceWEB/Jardin d´Europe, Life Long Burning Scholarship Program) for participating at the ex.e.r.ce (MA program in choreography) with guest artist residency.
-At I.CI he studied with Mathilde Monnier, Loic Touze and Mathieu Bauvier.
+His dancing has been greatly influenced by studying dance, improvisation and somatic approaches to movement with Milan Kozanek, Mia Lawrence, Matej Kejzar, David Zambrano, Libby Farr, Joao da Silva, Susan Rethorst, and Julyen Hamilton.

-In 2010 Tomaz has focused on choreography and research.
-He moved to The Netherlands to pursue his study at the MA program in choreography at the ArtEZ Institute of the Arts, Arnhem, where he was mentored by Joao da Silva, Ric Allsopp, and Konstantina Georgelou.
-At ArtEZ he began developing a strong interest in interdisciplinary research in performance.
-His artistic research has been influenced by the idea of blending art disciplines and their relationships to inspire forms of presentation, performance and conceptual thinking.
-During his time in The Netherlands he created few shorter works: Episodes, followed by The Night Keeps Us Calm, a solo performance in collaboration with Julian Barnett.
+In 2010 Tomaz focuses on choreography and research.
+He moves to The Netherlands, and enroles into the MA program in choreography at the ArtEZ Institute of the Arts, Arnhem, where he was mentored by Joao da Silva, Ric Allsopp, and Konstantina Georgelou.
+At ArtEZ he begins developing a strong interest in interdisciplinary research in performance, blending art disciplines and their relationships to inspire forms of presentation, and conceptual thinking.
+In The Netherlands he creates few shorter works: Episodes, followed by The Night Keeps Us Calm, a solo performance in collaboration with Julian Barnett.
+In the attempt to define the choreographic operation of figuration (a process of representing the human body in visual and plastic arts inform choreography) in performing arts, he is inspired by the notion of the Figure, found in the work of the painter Francis Bacon.
 His MA thesis "Per-forming the Figure" is a cross-disciplinary artistic research between choreography and figuration in figurative arts, and displays a theoretical and choreographic study to solo composition in performance.

-In 2013 music has become a strong influence in his creative approach.
-Tomaz traveled as a guest artist to Falmouth University Performance Centre.
-After returning to Salzburg Tomaz has teamed up with the composer Matej Bonin and performer Mirjam Klebel to research on relationship between contemporary music, dance and empathy in performance.
+In 2013, by the invitation of Ric Allsopp, Tomaz travels as a guest artist to Falmouth University Performance Centre.
+After returning to Salzburg Tomaz has teams up with the composer Matej Bonin and performer Mirjam Klebel to research on relationship between contemporary music, dance and empathy in performance.
+They begin to devise a dance inspired by granular synthesis, a program in electronic music.
 The work has opened up a space for a collective creation - Paradise on Stage.
-Returning to Falmouth in 2014 with the new collective, Tomaz continued with this work, in form of research and teaching at the Falmouth University dance program.
+Returning to Falmouth in 2014 with the new collective, Tomaz continues with this work, in form of research and teaching at the Falmouth University dance program.

-In 2015 Tomaz is invited by Donna Jewell to lecture in dance and choreography at the UNM Albuquerque Dance and Theater Department, USA, where he spends 3 weeks developing his work in the directions of movement-sensation, dance as exhibition.
-He collaborates with Stuart J Smith (musician/composer) on "if i could only reach you" (comissioned by UNM Albuquerque, USA).
+In 2015 Tomaz begins to focus on the idea of dance as "physical utterances" and exhibition of empowerment .
+He is invited by Donna Jewell to lecture in dance and choreography at the UNM Albuquerque Dance and Theater Department, USA, where he spends 3 weeks developing his work in the directions of movement-sensation, dance as exhibition.
+He collaborates with Stuart J Smith (musician/composer) on "if i could only reach you" (commissioned by UNM Albuquerque, USA).